 DSC uses marine VHF radio GPS technologies to transmit and receive location information.
-DSC is used by mariners to assist them in two major areas: Distress Calls and Position Reporting.
+DSC is used by mariners to assist them in two major areas: distress calls and position reporting.

-A non-emergency DSC Position Report allows mariners to exchange and show their positions.
+A non-emergency DSC position report allows mariners to exchange and show the positions of one another.
 When you receive a DSC position, you can create a waypoint or to show the received position on an electronic map.